Jayvardhan-Trivedi-git-01/kvasir-main/aj/tutorials/networking/README.md

-This folder contains the java files (+guide) for unit-1 : Networking.
+This directory contains the java files (+guide) for unit-1 : Networking.

 Feel free to fork/branch this repo in case of need.